Nun-z/moonlight-xbox/README.md

 1. Create a file named "settings.txt"
 2. Enter and save one line of information like so: "192.168.1.188 1920 1080 60 9000" (no quotation marks)
 3. Place the file in the LocalState folder
-4. Launch the app and select the Load button.
+4. You don't need to put anything in any of the fields.
 5. If no settings file can be found, the default settings will be loaded

 ## Building